Non-archimedean tame topology and stably dominated types: Proof and remarks

 The proof depends on two lemmas.
-The first recaps the proof of \thmref{1}, but on a Zariski dense open set only.
-The second is a stronger form of inflation, using smoothness, moving into the Zariski open.
+The first recaps the proof of \thmref{1}, but on a Zariski dense open set $\tcb{V_0}$ only.
+The second uses smoothness to enable a stronger form of inflation, serving to move into $\tcb{V_0}$.

+While the theorem requires the functions $\xi_i$ to be v-continuous, this need not be assumed in \lemref{1simp1} since any definable function is v-continuous on some Zariski dense open set.
+But then $X$ need not be explicitly mentioned, since one can add the \tcb{valuation of the} characteristic function of $X$ to the list of $\xi_i$.
+The proof of this lemma uses only an iteration of the curves homotopy, without inflation or the $\G$-homotopy.

-\<{lem} Let $V$ be a quasi-projective variety defined over $F$.
-Then there exists a Zariski open dense subset $V_0$ of $V$, and an $F$-definable deformation retraction $h : I \times \std{V_0}Ê\to \std{V_0}$ whose image is a pro-definable subset, definably homeomorphic to an $F$-definable subset of $w' \times \G^w$, for some finite $F$-definable sets $w'$ and $w$.
+\begin{lem} Let $V$ be a quasi-projective variety defined over $F$.
+Then there exists a Zariski open dense subset $V_0$ of $V$, and an $F$-definable deformation retraction $H : I \times \std{V_0}\to \std{V_0}$ whose image is an $F$-iso-definable subset $S_0$, definably homeomorphic to an $F$-definable subset of $w' \times \G^w$, for some finite $F$-definable sets $w'$ and $w$.

 Moreover: